Alberta Search and Rescue teams are not self-activated.

-Once contacted by authorities within our jurisdiction, such as the police, RCMP, EMS, etc, our team will assemble at a predetermined place with required resources to establish situational awareness of the incident and begin our work.
+Once contacted by jurisdictional authorities, such as the police, RCMP, etc, our team is dispatched and swiftly assembled with additional required resources to establish situational awareness of the incident and begin our work.

-Mountain View SAR can respond to numerous types of incidents in almost any environment, with various capabilities and specialized resources.
+MV SAR can respond to numerous types of incidents in almost any environment, with various capabilities and the ability to call upon specialized resources.

-On any given mission, a Search and Rescue Alberta team may be providing any one of the following services for the province:
+On any given mission, a Search & Rescue Alberta team may be providing any one of the following services for the province:

 CAPABILITIES & SPECIALIZED TRAINING

-To meet the diverse needs of individuals, each SAR Alberta team has several capabilities, including but not limited to:
+To meet the diverse needs of individuals, each SAR Alberta team has several capabilities, which may include but not be limited to:

-Some SAR Alberta teams also provide preventative education to the public to keep people safe and reduce the likelihood and severity of search and rescue incidents.
+Some SAR Alberta teams also have trained individuals who provide preventative education to schools and the public to keep people safe and reduce the likelihood and severity of Search & Rescue incidents.
 For more information, please visit Outdoor Safety.

 FIRST NATION SEARCH & RESCUE

-Search and Rescue Alberta teams also support the RCMP during search and rescue incidents on First Nation reserves.
+Search & Rescue Alberta teams also support the RCMP during search and rescue incidents on First Nation reserves.

 Many First Nations are looking to establish their own search and rescue programs and have connected with Search and Rescue Alberta to create shared training opportunities.